 Appeals must be submitted to the Personnel Commission in writing and must state the nature of the appeal.
 Optional forms are available from the Division of Human Resources and at its website.
-Appeals must be received by the Commission within 35 days of the adverse action.
+Appeals must be received at the office of the Commission within 35 days of the adverse action.
+Appeals may be submitted in any of the following ways: